 Results of the Test

-If your test results are normal (negative), this means no
+If your test results are normal, or negative, this means no

 If the test is abnormal, it means the stain is positive for one

-- Mycobacterium tuberculosis
+- M. tuberculosis

 - M. leprae

 - nontuberculous bacteria